Title IX Lawyer in Cary, NC

 In recent years, Title IX has been revised to allow those who have been accused of sexual assault or harassment, who believe they are innocent, to retaliate.
 Retaliation claims are often filed by coaches or athletic officials, but may also be filed by students.

 Though often recognized in sexual assault and athletics case, Title IX addresses 10 key areas of the law, including:

 - Access to Higher Education

 - Math & Science

 - Standardized Testing

-If you feel you have been sexually assaulted, harassed or discriminated against because of your gender, the skilled and professional attorneys at the Law Office of D. Hardison Wood are here to defend your rights under Title IX protection.
+If you feel you have been sexually assaulted, harassed or discriminated against because of your gender, our skilled and professional attorney at the Law Office of D. Hardison Wood is here to defend your rights under Title IX protection.